 Bilateral Economic Relations

-The United States is one of Guatemala’s largest trading partners.
-The two countries are parties to the Central America-Dominican Republic Free Trade Agreement (CAFTA-DR), which aims to facilitate trade and investment as well as further regional integration by eliminating tariffs, opening markets, reducing barriers to services, and promoting transparency.
+The pandemic hit Guatemala at a time of macroeconomic stability and firming growth.
+With swift fiscal stimulus and government support to vulnerable populations, real GDP contracted by 1.5 percent in 2020 and the country is on track for 4.5 percent projected growth in 2021, in line with the regional average.
+The United States is Guatemala’s largest trading partner, and total (two-way) goods trade between the two countries was $9.7 billion during 2020.
+U.S. goods exports to Guatemala in 2020 totaled $5.8 billion, while goods imports totaled $3.8 billion, making the U.S. goods trade surplus with Guatemala just under $2 billion in 2020.
+The two countries are parties to the Central America-Dominican Republic Free Trade Agreement (CAFTA-DR), which Guatemala ratified in 2006.
+CAFTA-DR has facilitated trade and investment as well as further regional integration by eliminating tariffs, opening markets, reducing barriers to services, and promoting transparency.
 CAFTA-DR contains a chapter on investment similar to a bilateral investment treaty with the United States.
 U.S. exports to Guatemala include oil, agricultural products, articles donated for relief and low-value shipments, and machinery.
 U.S. imports from Guatemala include agricultural products, apparel, gold, and silver.

 Guatemala’s Membership in International Organizations